soffes/blog/published/2012-05-14-cheddar-lessons-so-far/cheddar-lessons-so-far.markdown

 ---
-title: Cheddar Lessons So Far
+tags:
-categories: development
+- development
 ---

+# Cheddar Lessons So Far

 I've been working on [Cheddar](https://cheddarapp.com) full time for a month and a half now.
 This is the first time I've exclusively worked on my own products.
 The things I've learned in this short time are far from what I expected.
 Here's a few.